ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 This same basic logic — given a movie, use its `director_id` attribute to look up a row in the directors table — is repeated in several places: the movies index page, an actor's filmography, etc. If we were to continue building this application out more, no doubt we would be doing this task many more times; nearly everywhere a movie appears, along with information about the movie itself (like `title`, `year`, etc), we will want to display information about the associated director (like `name`, etc).

-Let's make life easier on our future selves and on all of our future teammates: **let's define a nicely named instance method** that we can call on any instance of `Movie` whenever we want to.
-The method will encapsulate the work we've been doing repetetively over and over until now: it will talk to the `Director` class, retrieve the record from the directors table corresponding to the movie's `director_id`, and return an instance of `Director` to us.
-Then we can use `Director` attribute accessors to get whichever column values we are interested in about the director.
+Let's make life easier on our future selves and on all our future teammates: **let's define a nicely named instance method** that will do this work and that we can call on any instance of `Movie` whenever we want to.

+The method will encapsulate what we've been doing repetitively over and over until now: it will talk to the `Director` class, retrieve the record from the directors table corresponding to the movie's `director_id`, and return an instance of `Director` to us.
+Then, we can use `Director` attribute accessors to get whichever column values we are interested in about the director.

-Since we named the column in the movies table that we stored the ID number of the director in `director_id`, we automatically got an attribute accessor method called `.director_id` from ActiveRecord which returns that `Integer`.
+Since we named our foreign key column `director_id`, we automatically got an attribute accessor method called `.director_id` from ActiveRecord which returns that `Integer`.
 What shall we call our new method that we will define, which will _use_ the `Integer` returned by `.director_id` to retrieve an instance of `Director` and return that instead?

 How about `.director`?